 The exact cause of most testicular cancers is not known.
-But scientists have found that the disease is linked with a number of other conditions, which are described in the section What are the risk factors for testicular cancer?
+But scientists have found that the disease is linked with a number of other conditions.
 A great deal of research is being done to learn more about the causes.

 Most testicular cancer cells have extra copies of a part of chromosome 12 (called isochromosome 12p or i12p).
 Some testicular cancers have changes in other chromosomes as well, or even abnormal numbers of chromosomes (often too many).
 Scientists are studying these DNA and chromosome changes to learn more about which genes are affected and how this might lead to testicular cancer.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.